 The preparation of the consolidated financial statements in conformity with HKFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 4.

-(a) New and amended standards adopted by the Group
+(a) Amended standards adopted by the Group

-The following new and amended standards have been adopted by the Group for the first time for the financial year beginning on or after 1 January 2023:
+The following amended standards have been adopted by the Group for the first time for the financial year beginning on or after 1 January 2024:

-Amendments to HKAS 1 and HKFRS Practice Statement 2
+Amendments to HKAS 1